vsrinivas/fuchsia/CONTRIBUTING.md

 In some cases, we are not able to test certain behavior changes because we lack some particular piece of infrastructure.
-In that case, we should have an issue in the tracker about creating that infrastructure and the test label shoud mention the bug number in addition to describing how the change was manually
+In that case, we should have an issue in the tracker about creating that infrastructure and the test label should mention the bug number in addition to describing how the change was manually
 tested: